 6 drivers who have had past seizures, are taking anti-seizure medication, but have not suffered a seizure episode in over five years

 35 drivers who have visual impairments, including complete blindness in one eye, cataracts, corneal or retinal scarring, retinal detachment, macular degeneration, or one prosthetic eye

-Though the FMCSA asserts these particular individuals will be able to safely operate large commercial trucks, several trucking safety groups have voiced concerns that allowing them to drive commercially puts other motorists at an additional and unnecessary risk.
-Whether these drivers will cause accidents is yet to be seen and any injured motorists should contact an attorney for help as soon as possible.
+Though the FMCSA asserts these particular individuals will be able to safely operate large commercial trucks, several trucking safety groups and truck accident attorneys have voiced concerns that allowing them to drive commercially puts other motorists at an additional and unnecessary risk.
+Whether these drivers will cause accidents is yet to be seen and any injured motorists should contact a truck accident attorney for help as soon as possible.